Table of Contents

 According to Marketsandmarkets, the market size of the global Blockchain Supply Chain industry was valued at approximately $253 million in the year 2020.
 Based on current trends, it is projected to reach a revenue of about $3,272 million by the close of 2026, reflecting a robust compound annual growth rate (CAGR) of 53.2% during the period from 2022 to 2027.

-In this article, we shall embark on a comprehensive exploration of the blockchain in the supply chain domain, delving into its current state and subsequently examining the transformative potential of Blockchain technology.
+In this article, we shall embark on a comprehensive exploration of the blockchain for scm, delving into its current state and subsequently examining the transformative potential of Blockchain technology.

 Without further ado, let’s commence by providing a concise definition of Supply Chain Management (SCM).